This article has since been updated to reflect the March 25, 2021 decision of the Supreme Court of Canada.

 BC's carbon tax, which rises by $5 per year and is currently at $40 per tonne, will soon be eclipsed by the faster accelerating federal carbon tax.
 While the federal carbon tax is currently at $30 per tonne, the government recently announced (through its December 11, 2020 Climate Plan) that it will accelerate the rate of tax increase to $15 per year, such that by 2030, the price of carbon will be $170 per tonne.

 This quickly rising federal carbon tax is expected to raise the costs of many consumer products including transportation fuel (gas and diesel), and heating (natural gas).
-The rising price of fossil fuels, if the Supreme Court of Canada upholds the tax, is expected to drive further demand for hydrogen across all of its applications.
+The rising price of fossil fuels, given the Supreme Court of Canada upheld the tax, is expected to drive further demand for hydrogen across all of its applications.
 The escalating nature of the carbon tax may cause demand for the type of hydrogen to shift over time; green hydrogen (given its lack of lifecycle carbon emissions) would not be taxed, while blue hydrogen would be taxed at a lower rate than grey hydrogen.
 Thus, demand may initially be strongest for the cheaper grey hydrogen, but shift over time to the more expensive green hydrogen.

 BC's Clean Fuel Standard